bluerobotics/bluerobotics.github.io/brov2/assembly.md

 # Required Tools Not Included

-- 2mm Hex Key
-- 3mm Hex Key
 - 2mm Flat Head Screwdriver
-- #3 Screwdriver
+- \#3 Phillips Head Screwdriver (or similar size)
-- Adjustable Cresent Wrench
+- Adjustable Crescent Wrench
 - Wire Cutters or Scissors (for cutting zip ties)
 - Threadlocker such as [Loctite 243](#)